yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassis/assembling-the-top-plate.md

 weight: 8
 ---

-Place the LiDAR on the top plate, insert M2.5 screws and fasten with a hex key.
+1. Place the LiDAR on the top plate, insert M2.5 screws, and fasten with a hex key.

-Plug the cable for the LiDAR
+2. Connect the LiDAR cable.

-Place the top plate to the bottom plate, insert M4 screws and fasten with a hex key.
+3. Position the top plate onto the bottom plate, insert M4 screws, and fasten with a hex key.

-Install the batteries for the power supply.
+4. Install the batteries for the power supply.